shulai/qonda/docs/guide.rst

     # Silly example
     self.lookup.display_formatter = lambda v: '** ' + str(v) + ' **'

-* on_value_set: This attribute can be set to a callabe in order to modify or replace the value passed to setValue.
-The callable receives the value, and returns the same or a diferent value.
+* on_value_set: This attribute can be set to a callable in order to modify or replace the value passed to setValue.
+The callable receives the value, and returns the same or a different value.

 Functions: